 Leaving a very wet Manchester behind, after a dark, traffic-jam filled journey in November, seemed like a great way to get back travelling and out on the road again.
 We were heading for Summer in New Zealand, but first up for us, was a stylish Singapore stopover!

 Our flight with the well respected, award-winning Singapore Airlines was as good as any long-haul flight could be.
-Occupied by the whole final series of Game of Thrones, a couple of Hollywood films and a pause for food, wiled away the hours – all 13 of them!
+Occupied by the whole final series of Game of Thrones, a couple of Hollywood films and a pause for food.
+Soon we wiled away the hours – all 13 of them!

 Thankfully, or should I say, unusually, our luggage was first to appear on the carousel.
-With almost no queues at immigration, we soon found ourselves in a taxi, en-route to our city centre hotel for a few days sightseeing and relaxation.
+With almost no queues at immigration, we soon found ourselves in a taxi.
+Then en-route to our city centre hotel for a few days sightseeing and relaxation.

 Singapore Airlines Our airline choice and ideal for A stylish Singapore Stopover.